Logicoma-Inc/penguins-rising/README.md

 This is a port for the browser and the base line of the game functions as well as game play.

 Coming Soon...
-- Android - (Possibly)
+- Android - Not going to Happen, unless requested.
-- Win8
+- Win8 - Not going to Happen, unless requested.
 - Website - (and Checked off.)
-- Ouya
+- Ouya - Not going to Happen, unless requested.
 - Google hangout (multiplayer)
 - Facebook App (and Checked off.)